Enduro (mountain biking): Origins

 The origins of enduro mountain bike racing come from some inspiration from both car rally such as the World Rally Championship and motorbike enduro racing.
 Mountain bike enduro is essentially the competitive side of the mountain biking format often referred to today as "All-Mountain".
 It arose from everyday mountain bike riding, which originally entailed riding to the top of the mountain and then racing to the bottom.

-The first reported enduro race, using the modern format, was held in August 2003 in Val D’Allos.
-Earlier enduro-style local races were run in Italy, New Zealand, and the UK during the 80's and 90's.
+The first reported enduro race, using the modern format, was held in August 2003 in Val d'Allos.
+Earlier enduro-style local races were run in Italy, New Zealand, and the UK during the 1980s and 1990s.
 A precursor to the modern enduro format was the rallye format based on time stages and unlimited liaisons.
 However these races, located in France, tended to be more cross-country rather than downhill orientated.

+The bikes

+Modern enduro bikes are characterized by long-travel suspension systems —typically ranging from 150 to 180 mm— these bikes are built to handle steep, technical descents while retaining sufficient efficiency for uphill pedaling.
+Modern enduro bikes feature slack head tube angles (around 63–65 degrees) for enhanced downhill stability, steep seat tube angles (75–78 degrees) for improved climbing position, and are commonly equipped with 29-inch or mixed wheel sizes (mullet setups) for optimized rollover and maneuverability.
+They incorporate robust frame constructions, wide handlebars, dropper seatposts, powerful disc brakes, and wide-range 1x drivetrains to tackle diverse terrain.
+Enduro bikes bridge the gap between downhill and trail bikes, making them well-suited for riders seeking high-speed control on descents with the versatility to climb without mechanical assistance.